HOME - Device Settings

 Settings Overview

-The available settings and pages vary depending on the type of device or app.
+The available pages, and their settings, vary depending on the device type.

 General Settings